piotrbajdek/musclecalc/README.md

 # MUSCLECALC

-[musclecalc](https://github.com/piotrbajdek/musclecalc) employs mathematical formulae from Mayhew et al. (1992) and Wathen (1994) to estimate the maximum weight one can lift in a single repetition of a physical exercise (known as 1RM: one repetition maximum).
-Calculations are based on (1) the body mass, (2) the exercise type, and (3) the maximum number of repetitions one is able to perform in a single set without an additional weight i.e., with its own body mass.
+[musclecalc](https://github.com/piotrbajdek/musclecalc) utilises mathematical formulae from Mayhew et al. (1992) and Wathen (1994) to estimate the maximum weight that can be lifted in a single repetition of a physical exercise, known as the one repetition maximum (1RM).
+The calculations take into account the body mass, exercise type, and maximum number of repetitions that can be performed without additional weight.

 [keywords: bodybuilding, calculator, calisthenics, callisthenics, fitness, gym, muscle strength, physical training, street workout]

-musclecalc can be used by both females and males.
-Implemented models:
+Designed for use by both females and males, musclecalc utilises the following models:

-**1. Pull-ups** (including chin-ups, will also work fine for dips and other upper-body exercises lifting the whole body)

-– Mayhew et al. (1992) equation is used as it appears to be more accurate for the upper body (LeSuer et al. 1997; Jiménez and De Paz 2008).
+**1. Pull-ups**, including chin-ups, dips, and other upper-body exercises that involve lifting the whole body.
+The Mayhew et al. (1992) equation is used, as it is possibly more accurate for the upper body (LeSuer et al. 1997; Jiménez and De Paz 2008).

-**2. Push-ups** (untested on females and dependent on the body form)

-– Modified Mayhew et al. (1992) formula assuming that 32.5% of the body weight is supported on the ground by legs when push-ups are performed with a typical position of hands at the height of the chest.
+**2. Push-ups**, for which the a modified Mayhew et al. (1992) formula is used, assuming that 32.5% of the body weight is supported on the ground by legs when push-ups are performed with a typical position of hands at the height of the chest.

-**3. Squats**

-– Wathen (1994) equation is used as it appears to be more accurate for the lower body (LeSuer et al. 1997).
+**3. Squats**, for which the Wathen (1994) equation is used, as it is possibly more accurate for the lower body (LeSuer et al. 1997).

 **References:**